nushell/new-nu-parser/README.md

 With a great success we've used [`cargo insta`](https://github.com/mitsuhiko/insta).
 It takes a bit used to working with the snapshots, but they are really useful for reviewing the impact of your changes.

+## Benchmarks

+We use [tango](https://github.com/bazhenov/tango) for running the benchmarks.
+This allows us to easily compare between different Git revisions.

+To run the benchmarks (using `cargo-export`):

+1. `cargo export target/benchmarks/compiler -- bench` -- builds the benchmark binary in `target/benchmarks/parser`
+2. `target/benchmarks/compiler/benchmarks solo -s 100 --warmup true` -- run the benchmarks (`--help` to see the available CLI parameters)

+To compare against another revision, build it in another directory, then run `<another-directory>/benchmarks compare <reference-directory> ...options`.
+See [this helper](https://github.com/nushell/nushell/blob/bdbcf829673c0a51805499832c20fab8a010733d/toolkit.nu#L498) in the Nushell repository for a more streamlined experience (the `benchmark-log` was written before the `solo` run option was available).

 ## Contributing